lammps/lammps/doc/src/Howto_lammps_gui.rst

 A unique feature of the LAMMPS-GUI is the option to look up the documentation for the command in the current line.
 This can be done by either clicking the right mouse button or by using the `Ctrl-?` keyboard shortcut.
-When clicking the mouse there are additional entries in the context menu that will open the corresponding documentation page in the online LAMMPS documentation.
-When using the keyboard, the first of those entries will be chosen directly.
+When using the mouse, there are additional entries in the context menu that open the corresponding documentation page in the online LAMMPS documentation in a web browser window.
+When using the keyboard, the first of those entries is chosen.

 Menu
 ----